abims-sbr/ansible-sequenceserver/README.md

 # --mem (SLURM option)
 sequenceserver_blast_mem: 16GB
 ```
-Variables needed to configure the SequenceServer and SLURM job options.
+Variables needed to configure SequenceServer and SLURM job options.

 ```yaml
 # URL to get the logo image from